Kvilt1/sdawdj/fixed_solutions_final.md

 #### Problem Summary
-Calculate the time from delivery until the isotope generator is discarded when the amount of $^{188}\text{W}$ decreases from 50 μg to 7 μg.
+Calculate the time from delivery until the isotope generator is discarded when the amount of$^{188}\text{W}$ decreases from 50 μg to 7 μg.

 #### Key Concepts
 - **Half-life ($ t_{1/2}$):** The time required for half of the radioactive nuclei in a sample to decay.